MistyCommunity/Documentation/src/content/docs/reference/rest.md

 ## Backpack Communication

-### WriteBackpackUart - ALPHA
+### WriteSerial - ALPHA

 **Available for Misty II Only**

 Sends data to Misty's universal asynchronous receiver-transmitter (UART) serial port.
 Use this command to send data from Misty to an external device connected to the port.

 Note that Misty can also receive data a connected device sends to the UART serial port.
-To use this data you must subscribe to [`StringMessage`](../../reference/sensor-data/#stringmessage) events.
+To use this data you must subscribe to [`SerialMessage`](../../reference/sensor-data/#serialmessage) events.

 Endpoint: POST &lt;robot-ip-address&gt;/api/alpha/serialport